-Note: EPA is continually trying to improve the error checking system for TRI submissions.
-As a result, a small number of the error messages in this appendix will be changed by the time the Reporting Year 2002 submissions are checked.
+- Note: EPA is continually trying to improve the error checking system for TRI submissions.
+As a result, a small number of the error messages in this appendix may be changed by the time the Reporting Year 2004 submissions are checked.
 Most of these messages will remain the same.
-You can look for changes to these error messages on the TRI home page at <www.epa.gov/tri>

-- 1. You have used an invalid Form R or Form A by using either a form not applicable for the reporting year, or a facsimile form that has not been approved by EPA.
+You can look for changes to these error messages on the TRI home page at <www.epa.gov/tri> - 1.
+You have used an invalid Form R or Form A by using either a form not applicable for the reporting year, or a facsimile form that has not been approved by EPA.
 Resubmit your data on a current EPA approved Form R or A. - 2.
 Pages were missing from the form received.
 Correct this by resubmitting a complete certified form for this chemical substance. - 3.
 Multiple chemicals were reported in your Form R. You must submit a separate and complete Form R for each chemical cited. - 4.
 You have provided a valid CAS number and a valid chemical name, but they do not match.
-Respond by providing a valid CAS Number and matching Chemical Name. - 5.
+Respond by providing a valid CAS number and matching chemical name. - 5.
 You have left part or all of the chemical identification sections blank.
-Respond by providing a valid CAS Number and matching Chemical Name or Mixture Component Identity. - 6.
-You reported a CAS number and/or chemical name that are invalid.
-Respond by providing a valid CAS Number and/or matching Chemical Name. - 7.
+Respond by providing a valid CAS number and matching chemical name or Mixture Component Identity. - 6.
+You reported a CAS number and chemical name that are invalid.
+Respond by providing a valid CAS number and matching chemical name. - 7.
 Your form indicated Trade Secret status with an indication that this form is a Sanitized version, but the report contains no Generic Chemical Name.
 You must provide a Generic Chemical Name for this sanitized form. - 8.
 You did not sign the Form or certification letter.
 Per EPCRA Section 313(g)(1)(B), each submission must contain an original signature certifying the accuracy and completeness of the information reported by signing the certification statement on the Form or certified letter.
-Please be sure to sign the certification statement in this FDP to certify your submission data. - 9.
-You have reported a Persistent Bioaccumulative Toxic (PBT) chemical on a Form A. PBT chemicals (e.g., Dioxin and Dioxin-like Compounds, Lead Compounds, Mercury Compounds and Polycyclic Aromatic Compounds (PACs)) are not eligible for the alternate
+Please be sure to sign the certification statement in this FDP to certify your submission data.